 “Sweat equity is the ownership interest, or increase in value, that is created as a direct result of hard work by the owner(s).
 It is the preferred mode of building equity for cash-strapped entrepreneurs in their start-up ventures, since they may be unable to contribute much financial capital to their enterprise.”

-At Habitat, sweat equity is a new family partner and future homeowner who choose to invest in their home as well as the homes of other families in their build group through physical work to help build their homes.
+At Habitat, sweat equity is a future homeowner who chooses to invest in their home as well as the homes of other future homeowners in their build group through physical work to help build their homes.
 Sweat equity is not a form of payment, but an opportunity to work alongside volunteers who give their time to bring to life a family’s dream of owning a home.

-Sweat equity can take many forms for partner families working with Habitat.
-It can mean construction work on their home and on a home for another family, cleaning up the build site, assisting in administrative duties, planning and participating in events, volunteering at the ReStore and countless other ways of helping out.
+Sweat equity can take many forms for future homeowners working with Habitat.
+It can mean construction work on their home and on a home for another owner/builder, cleaning up the build site, assisting in administrative duties, planning and participating in events, volunteering at the ReStore and countless other ways of helping out.

-Families invest their time in the long-term success of their homeownership.
+Future homeowners invest their time in the long-term success of their homeownership.
 Throughout the process of purchasing their home, Habitat partner families undergo training that allows them to earn sweat equity as they learn about their mortgage, insurance, maintenance, safety and more.
-1st time Homeowner and Homebuyer classes are required for families to take and also count towards their sweat equity hours.
+1st time Homeowner and Homebuyer classes are required for future homeowners to take and also count towards their sweat equity hours.